 In what was initially a financial decision, two sporting goods companies that provided the guernseys to clubs decided that wearing a small number on each player’s breast would aid spectators in identifying lesser-known players, and also aid the coffers of the football clubs that could then sell a program at the gates with each player’s numbers for fans to identify.

-After some trial and error, the idea was met with a generally negative response from fans being unable to read the small numbers on the jumpers’ fronts, the decision to try larger numbers across the player’s backs was made and well received.
+After some trial and error was met with a generally negative response from fans being unable to read the small numbers on the jumpers fronts, the decision to try larger numbers across the player’s backs was made and well received.
 It wouldn’t be until the 1912 season that the VFL would mandate numbers on players’ backs and assign regulation sizes and colours, after much reluctance from clubs in seasons prior.

 Currently Worn By

 Years Active – 2015-

 Bio – Taken at Pick #17 in the 2014 National Draft, Kyle Langford was taken with the hopes of being the coveted big-bodied, inside midfielder that clubs crave.
 As his career has panned out, Langford has found his niche on the wing and floating forward as a tall marking option with a reliable set shot inside 50.
 Battling some injury issues and form slumps in recent seasons has curtailed a breakout season in 2020, but after signing a four-year contract extension earlier this season tying him to the club until the end of 2026, the 25-year-old will hope to find some continuity in his game – an issue plaguing the entire playing group currently.

 Goals Kicked – 113